tiendu/tiendu.github.io/src/content/blog/2026-07-18-every-change-should-reach-main-not-every-branch.md

 ## What “clean history” meant

-This was not merely a preference for clear commit messages or small pull requests.
+This was more than a preference for clear commits or small pull requests.

-The desired graph had stricter rules:
+The expected graph followed stricter rules:

 - every branch should begin from `main`;
-- every branch should eventually merge visibly back into `main`;
+- every branch should merge visibly back into `main`;
-- no parent branch should be left behind after a child branch lands;
+- no parent should be left behind after a child lands;
-- no stacked branch should appear unresolved;
+- no stack should appear unresolved;
 - no side history should look abandoned.

-In other words, every development path needed an obvious beginning and ending on `main`.
+Every development path needed an obvious beginning and ending on `main`.

 That sounds tidy.

-It also assumes every branch is a permanent unit of work.
+It also treats every branch as a permanent unit of work.

 It is not.

 A branch is often a temporary workspace.
-It may exist for a few hours, a few days, or only until another branch makes it obsolete.

-Its purpose is to help developers move safely.

-Its purpose is not to earn a ceremonial merge.
+Its purpose is to help developers move safely, not to earn a ceremonial merge.

 ---

 ## Branches are temporary workspaces

-A branch can exist because:

-- another pull request is still under review;
-- the next change depends on unfinished code;
-- a hotfix must be extracted;
-- an experiment starts from the current working state;
-- a large change needs smaller review units;
-- a child branch evolves into the final solution;
-- the original parent becomes unnecessary.
+A branch may exist because another pull request is still under review, the next change depends on unfinished code, a hotfix must be extracted, an experiment needs isolation, or a large change needs smaller review units.

 None of those reasons promises that the branch's exact commits must later appear in `main`.

 Branches are paths.

-Some paths reach the destination directly.
-Some are replaced by better paths.
+Some reach the destination directly.
+Some are replaced.
 Some are abandoned after their useful parts move elsewhere.

-That is normal.

 Git should preserve understandable production changes.
 It does not need to preserve every route developers took to produce them.